anton-cornak/codefights-web/README.md

 	"ai": false,
 }
 ```
+    "ai" field is boolean whether a team used copilot/chatbots to solve problems.
 - **login** - /login - when the event starts, teams should be able to login.
 - **algorithms** - /{problemID} - problem description, area to put the code in, a button to send the solution to backend.
 - **leaderboard** - /leaderboard - real-time data, who is the winner so far?
-Data should be stored in SQL data.
+Data should be stored in SQL database.

 # Backend [Python](https://www.python.org/) & [Golang](https://go.dev/)
 ## Techstack